old-jekyll-templates/Horizons-Jekyll-Theme/_posts/2020-03-02-SilviaDIPC.md

 layout: post
 ---

-<p>Welcome to DIPC, Silvia Escayola!
+<P ALIGN="justify"> Welcome to DIPC, Silvia Escayola!
 She is doing her joint PhD with Prof. Miquel Solà of Universitat de Girona and with the Dr. Eduard Matito about the chemical structure and reactivity of aromatic and antiaromatic excited molecular systems.
-Silvia will be with us during the whole month.</p>
+Silvia will be with us during the whole month. </p>